maguea/inbox_insights/README.md

 ## Getting started
 NOTE: you may need the python extension
 1. if you have not, create the venv with "Python: Create Environment"
+2. start the virtual environment
-2. install flask with `pip install flask`
+3. install flask with `pip install -r requirements.txt`

 ## options to run
 1. run `python -m src.app` in terminal from `/`